barryclark/jekyll-now/_posts/2020-04-23-Doordeck-API.md

 The Application signs the JWT with its private key and defines the App User details (name, e-mail...) in the JWT's body.
 Since this is a trusted Application, the App User details are also trusted.

-The following script assembles and tests such a user JWT using
+The following script assembles, tests and saves such a user JWT using
 * the Application's auth. domain,
 * a user e-mail provided by you,
 * the `privateAppKey.pem` file generated previously, and
 * assuming that the signature algorithm is `RS256` and the Application's key is named `my-key`.

+Save the script somewhere as `step1.sh` and run it.

+The generated JWT will be valid for 43,200 sec (i.e. 12 hours).

 <details markdown="1">
-  <summary>Click to expand!</summary>
+  <summary>Click to expand script</summary>

 ```bash
 #!/bin/bash